 By the time they need to secure their own coverage, some young adults already have access to their own employer’s health plan.
 But what if you don’t?
 Maybe you’re working for a small business that doesn’t offer coverage, or striving to fulfill your entrepreneurial dreams, or working multiple part-time jobs.
 Let’s take a look at your options for obtaining your own health coverage, and the points you should consider when you’re working through this process:

 Individual-market plans more affordable than ever

 Purchasing an individual plan in the marketplace has always been an option for young adults, and the ACA ensures that coverage is guaranteed-issue, regardless of a person’s medical history (that is, you can’t be denied coverage or charged a higher premium due to a pre-existing medical condition).
 The ACA also created premium subsidies that make coverage more affordable than it would otherwise be.
-But the ARP has increased the size of those subsidies for 2021 and 2022.
+But the ARP and Inflation Reduction Act have increased the size of those subsidies from 2021 through 2025.

 Previously, healthy young people with limited income sometimes found themselves having to make a tough choice between a plan with a very low (or free) premium and very high out-of-pocket costs, versus a plan with more manageable out-of-pocket costs but a not-insignificant monthly premium.

-In some circumstances, the new subsidy structure under the ARP helps to eliminate this tough decision by reducing premiums for the more robust coverage.
+In some circumstances, the new subsidy structure under the subsidy enhancements help to eliminate this tough decision by reducing premiums for the more robust coverage.